Applying As an Underage Student

 A. If you are planning to earn your high school diploma from your current high school, your high school counselor or designee must provide a statement indicating the recommended college class or classes and reasons for the recommendation.
 If you are home schooled, have the Home School Resource Office provide the recommendation.

-B. Students planning to earn a high school diploma from NSCC must obtain a written release to attend NSC from the Student Placement Office of Seattle Public Schools (or if not within the Seattle Public Schools area, then from your high school principal).
+B. Students planning to earn a high school diploma from NSC must obtain a written release to attend NSC from the Student Placement Office of Seattle Public Schools (or if not within the Seattle Public Schools area, then from your high school principal).

 Make an appointment to meet with your underage admissions advisor: